 Will you be satisfied with operational optimization, or will you disrupt the entire business platform?

 Today’s technology boom and the rapid advancement of artificial intelligence technologies has changed the decision landscape for the oil and gas industry.
 Gone are the days of managing tacit knowledge and looking downstream for innovations.

-A new, universal question must be asked, primarily by companies in upstream domains.
+A new, universal question must be asked, primarily by crude oil and natural gas companies.
 The outcome of the decision directly controls future market share and ability to rapidly capitalize on emerging technology.

 The question is bizarre – since when is a company presented with choosing between two such great outcomes?
 Sure, there have always been innovators and disruptors, but never has the opportunity for disruption been so universally available.

-Upstream companies have some incredibly unique opportunities for disruption.
+Upstream oil and gas companies have some incredibly unique opportunities for disruption.